Chapter 4

 type(x) # The type of x is an int, not a name

-Similarly, the type of a function call is the return value of the call, and there is no function_call
+Similarly, the type of a function call is the return value of the call, and there is no function_call type.

 type(abs(-3))

-Stranger types¶
+Stranger types

 Another type we have encountered already is a built-in function.
-Python indicates that the type is a builtin_function_or_method
+Python indicates that the type is a builtin_function_or_method; the distinction between a function and a method is not important at this stage.

 type(abs)

-module.
+We have also imported the math module.
 Once they're imported, modules are values and have their own type.

 import math